Core rules

 Don't roll too much

 Tests should be saved for circumstances where the outcome matters and where success or failure represent a new state of play.
 If something can be done by repeatedly attempting it with little consequence, there is no need to roll.
+If something could be trivially done by someone of a character's level of skill (see Skill Levels), there is no need to roll.

-A Test can only be re-attempted if the approach or circumstances significantly change.
+A test can only be re-attempted if the approach or circumstances significantly change.
 Otherwise, the first result should carry forward.

 Difficulty